Skip to main content

 metadata.target_pathPath where the Plugin is running.

-metadata.to_unidecode(str)Removes the Latin characters for ANSII (eg. áçhó -> acho).
+metadata.to_unidecode(str)Removes accents and converts non-ASCII characters (e.g., áçhó -> acho).